pCloudServices/Add-PSMApps/Readme.md

 #### Microsoft SQL Management Studio 18/19
 - Adds required EXE and DLL files to AppLocker configuration
-- Does not install SSMS - this must be installed manually before running Add-PSMApplication
+- Does not install SSMS - this must be installed manually before running Add-PSMApps
 - The required connection component already exists by default in Privilege Cloud for Windows Authentication
 - Database Authentication support requires connection component from CyberArk Marketplace

 #### TOTPToken
-- Requires the component zip to be downloaded from the marketplace and placed in the same folder as Add-PSMApplication
+- Requires the component zip to be downloaded from the marketplace and placed in the same folder as Add-PSMApps
   - https://cyberark.my.site.com/mplace/s/#a352J000000GPw5QAG-a392J000002hZX8QAM
 - Adds required EXE and DLL files to AppLocker configuration
 - Imports Connection Component